LonnyGomes/mbc-readingplan/README.md

 ## Usage

 NodeJS is required to run this script.

+### ESV API

+To include memory verse text you must retrieve an API key from https://api.esv.org/docs/passage-text/.
+You can make use of your API key by setting it to the environment variable named `ESV_TOKEN`.

-Once node is installed,
+Once node is installed, and the API key is optionally set you can run the following:

 ```bash
 git clone git@github.com:LonnyGomes/mbc-readingplan.git